KittenLord/summaries/rfc9110-HTTP-Semantics.md

 Target resource resides temporarily under a new URI, if user automatically redirects the method MUST NOT change

 The server SHOULD generate a Location.
-THe user MAY use it for automatic redirection.
+The user MAY use it for automatic redirection.
 Content usually contains a hyperlink to the different URI(s)

 #### 15.4.9.
 308 Permanent Redirect